-The Educational Service Center's response to the finding identified in our audit is described in the accompanying schedule of findings and corrective action plan.
+The Educational Service Center's response to the finding identified in our audit is described in the accompanying schedule of findings.
 We did not subject the Educational Service Center's response to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.